-Company data is the primary source for the Paris Alignment assessment process; various thirdparty data providers, detailed below, are also used.
+Company data is the primary source for the Paris Alignment assessment process; various third-party data providers, detailed below, are also used.
 The Investment Manager acknowledges a number of limitations applicable to data, including, among others, those relating to time lag, estimation, lack of auditor assurance, and the fact that disclosure of certain climate-related data points is not mandatory for all companies in all geographies.
 The Investment Manager monitors these limitations through discussions with data providers, peers and industry groups, and, where appropriate on a case-by-case basis, by seeking to validate the reasonableness of the data obtained; it does not believe these limitations affect how the Sustainability Characteristics are promoted.

 As part of the fundamental research process, analysts are required to establish "mileposts" for future business results that a company must achieve for the investment thesis and valuation to remain valid, and to monitor the investment thesis on an ongoing basis via those mileposts.
-For GPA Fund, Harding Loevner also assesses and classifies a company's progress towards Paris Alignment annually, considering whether certain foundational elements are in place (climate governance, a decarbonization strategy, and emissions disclosure), encouraging companies to commit to net zero, and tracking company progress toward achieving specific targets.
+For GPA Fund, Harding Loevner also assesses and classifies a company's progress towards Paris Alignment annually, considering whether companies have either established initial climate disclosure or governance, or had emissions at a level that did not present alignment concerns, encouraging companies to commit to net zero, and tracking company progress toward achieving specific targets.